Alan Bradley (Coronation Street): 1988–1989

-It soon transpired that Rita had actually gone over to Blackpool to recover from a breakdown, which occurred in light of Alan's treatment of her.
-Despite this and the fact that was found at the building site, Alan lost his job because of the trouble it had caused with the police.
-Alan became overly bitter and swore revenge on Rita, blaming her for ruining his life.
+It soon transpires that Rita had actually gone over to Blackpool to recover from a breakdown, which occurred in light of Alan's treatment of her.
+Despite this and the fact that nothing was found at the building site, Alan loses his job because of the trouble it had caused with the police.
+Alan becomes overly bitter and swears revenge on Rita, blaming her for ruining his life.

 Eventually Alan learns of Rita's whereabouts after overhearing The Rovers' landlord, Alec Gilroy (Roy Barraclough), confiding to Bet that Rita is in Blackpool.
-Alan later follows Bet to Blackpool, with the intent on finding Rita and taking her back to Weatherfield to prove to everyone that he didn't kill her.
-He forced his way into the hotel where Rita was staying in, only to instead find Bet there before threatening her and demanding to know where Rita was.
-With Bet was unwilling to tell him, Alan deduces that Rita would be coming back to the hotel after finding her clothes in the wardrobe.
-He then returns to his car to await for her.
+Alan later follows Bet to Blackpool, with the intention of finding Rita and taking her back to Weatherfield to prove he didn't kill her.
+He forces his way into the hotel where Rita was staying, only to find Bet there instead.
+Alan threatens her and demands to know where Rita is.
+As Bet is unwilling to tell him, Alan deduces that Rita will come back to the hotel after finding her clothes in the wardrobe.
+He then returns to his car to wait for her.
 As Rita walks back towards the hotel, Alan spots her and orders her to get in his car.
-When she refuses, Alan forces her into the passenger seat, only for her to jump out just as he returns to the driver's side.
-Alan promptly chases Rita across the road, where they end up running into the direction of an oncoming Blackpool tram – which narrowly misses Rita but ends up hitting Alan, killing him.
-The tram promptly stops at the impact of accident, as Bet rushes outside to comfort Rita.
+When she refuses, Alan forces her into the passenger seat, only for her to jump out as he returns to the driver's side.
+Alan promptly chases Rita across the road, where they run into the direction of an oncoming Blackpool tram—which narrowly misses Rita but hits Alan, killing him.
+The tram promptly stops at the impact of the accident, and Bet rushes outside to comfort Rita.

-Later on, Alan is confirmed to have officially died and news of his death becomes public knowledge in Weatherfield – with Jenny becoming devastated to learn about her father's death.
-She later attends his funeral with Martin and Sally, along with the latter's husband Kevin (Michael Le Vell), supporting her in attendance.
+Later on, Alan is confirmed to have officially died and news of his death became public knowledge in Weatherfield.
+Jenny is devastated to learn about her father's death.
+She attends his funeral with Martin and Sally, along with Sally's husband Kevin (Michael Le Vell).
 The impact of Alan's torment on Rita and his subsequent death continues to negatively affect her relationship with Jenny.
 However, they eventually reconcile when Jenny comes to accept that her father was the only person to blame for his own downfall and this signals the end of Alan's reign of terror once and for all.